Yannik/ansible-role-relaymail/README.md

 **Note:**  Options set using `relaymail_additional_options` will override previous settings.
 Per the postfix manual, _"When the same parameter is defined multiple times, only the last instance is remembered."_
-So while overrides are valid, postfix will generate a warning message.
+So while overrides are valid, postfix will generate a warning message

 Example Playbook
 ----------------